RobinsonGithae/DekutTeleconsult/README.md

 4. Enables online prescription by the doctor to the sick student.
 Student will be able to view the prescription
 5. Enables reporting of emergencies by students and mapping of emergencies by the doctor/medical staff.

-## System Requirements
+## System Specification
-1. Android based Smartphone.
+1. Android based Smartphone.(1gb RAM, Android 6 and later versions, 8 GB ROM or greater, minimum 2G/3G capable).
 2. Firebase Database.
 3. RTC engine.
 4. Camera enabled smartphone.